MicroEJ/docs/KernelDeveloperGuide/applicationLink.rst

 By default, a ``.fo`` file can only be installed on the Kernel on which it has been linked.

-Starting from Architecture version ``8.0.0``, Feature portability on different Kernels has been introduced.
+Starting from Architecture version ``8.0.0``, a Feature can be installed on different Kernels.
+This is called `Feature Portability`.
 Thus it is not required to rebuild the ``.fo`` file in the following cases:

 - Relinking the executable (memory layout changes),
 - Recompiling the C code,
-- Rebuilding the Kernel Application, if :ref:`Kernel Controlled Portability <controlled_portability>` has been enabled.
+- Rebuilding the Kernel Application, if :ref:`Feature Portability Control <feature_portability_control>` has been enabled.

 .. figure:: png/feature_portability_overview.png
    :alt: Feature Portability Overview